-Voltages inside the Motor Pod are dangerous so it must not be opened.
+Voltages inside the motor pod are dangerous so the pod must not be opened.

-Ensure Mains lead to the Motor Pod cannot be pierced by spikes or similar abuse.
+Ensure that the Mains lead to the motor pod cannot be pierced by spikes or similar abuse.
 Also ensure the lead cannot cause anyone to trip.

-Furthermore keep mains lead away from areas where liquids could spill on it.
+Furthermore ensure the mains lead is away from areas where liquids could spill on it.